bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/unit1b-summary.rst

     Drag the definition from the left and drop it on the correct concept on the right.
 Click the "Check Me" button to see if you are correct.

-.. |Quizlet| raw:: html

-   <a href="https://quizlet.com/434063730/cs-awesome-unit-2-vocabulary-flash-cards/" target="_blank" style="text-decoration:underline">Quizlet</a>

-For more practice, see this |Quizlet| embedded below.
+For more practice, see this `Quizlet <https://quizlet.com/434063730/cs-awesome-unit-2-vocabulary-flash-cards/>`_ embedded below.

 .. raw:: html